benckx/elephantchess.io/README.md

 # Libraries Usage

-As of now, you can use the libraries via JitPack.
-You need to add the JitPack repository to your build.gradle file:
+At the moment, you can use the libraries via JitPack.
+You only need to add the JitPack repository to your build.gradle
+file:

 ```Groovy
 repositories {